 - Brush each bread slice on one side with a little of the oil, and then spread some of the cheese on top of the oiled side of the bread.

-- Arrange the fig slices on top of the cheese and serve.
+- Arrange the fig slices on top of the cheese and then fold a half slice of prosciutto over each bruschetta.